Baymeadows Community Council (BCC) was incorporated in 2004 to advocate for a better quality of life in the Baymeadows Golf Club neighborhood.

 From 2015-2017, there was much discussion between the City, D.R.
 Horton, Bank of America, the developers of Parcel #1 and BCC about a proposal for D.R.
 Horton to move the Bank of America at their expense.
 This would allow for the realignment of Baymeadows Circle West with Western Way at its signalized intersection with Baymeadows Road.
 Though many offers were made to the Bank and it seemed as if things were moving forward with the commercial redevelopment, a definitive agreement was never reached.
 If the realignment project did not get approved, Danny Becton had outlined "minimum" improvements that DR Horton should be responsible for.
 The Baymeadows Comprehensive Community Redevelopment Plan was also published during this time.

 As of 2018, many community revitalization projects have begun in and around the golf course.
-To learn about current happenings in the area, please see the Upcoming Projects page.
+To learn about current happenings in the area, please see the Neighborhood Updates page.

-The BCC continues to meet to address ongoing issues concerning the entire neighborhood.
+The BCC continues to meet periodically to address ongoing issues concerning the entire neighborhood.